JUSTICE DELAYED NEED NOT BE JUSTICE DENIED: HIGHLY SEASONED CRIMINAL APPEALS AND POST-CONVICTION ATTORNEY

 Mr. Baker is perhaps best known as the legal counsel who strategized the evidentiary issues that contributed to Bernhard Goetz’s 1987 acquittal of all subway shooting charges.
-Over more than the last three decades, in both the New York and federal courts, he has often either won many either appellate reversals or modifications, People v.
+For more than the last three decades, in both the New York and federal courts, he has oftentimes either won appellate reversals or modifications, e.g. People v.
 Giuliano, People v.
 Streitferdt, People v.
 Spinelli, People v.
 DiPippo, People v.
 Pordy, and People v.
 Nisthalal, People v.
 Alma Caldavado, People v.
 Dhillon, United States v.
 Couto, and United States v.
-Litwok, as well as dismissals of indictments, People v.
+Litwok, dismissals of indictments, e.g. People v.
 Galgano, People v.
 Gallagher, People v.
-Goldman, or he has persuaded courts to effect dramatic changes in the judicial interpretation of applicable criminal law, in both the New York and federal courts.
-People v.
+Goldman, or he has successfully argued for dramatic changes in the judicial interpretation of applicable criminal law, e.g. People v.
 Goetz, People v.
 Wolf and People v.
 McCray.
 In October 2016, following his victory in the Court of Appeals in the DiPippo matter, he participated in the defendant’s third trial which resulted in a complete exoneration after the accused had spent 20 years in prison.

 Protecting Your Rights and Liberty